-Jeff Phelps is in his fourth year as an assistant coach with the Golden Gophers.
+Jeff Phelps has completed his fourth year as an assistant coach with the Golden Gophers.
 He coaches the defensive line.

 Phelps coached two 2014 honorable mention All-Big Ten selections in Cameron Botticelli and Theiren Cockran.
-Botticelli, a former walk-on, started every game and made 9.0 tackles-for-loss (3.0 sacks) as part of his 28 tackles.
-Cockran made 19 tackles, five of which were for a loss (3.0 sacks), and added two pass breakups, a forced fumble and a fumble recovery.
+Botticelli, a former walk-on, started every game and made 9.0 tackles-for-loss (3.0 sacks) as part of his 29 tackles.
+Cockran made 23 tackles, seven of which were for a loss (4.0 sacks), and added two pass breakups, a forced fumble and a fumble recovery.

 Four true freshmen gained experience under Phelps' watch in 2014.
 These included Steven Richardson, the team's Outstanding Defensive Freshmen of the Year, and Gaelin Elmore, who was originally brought in as a tight end.